easypanel-io/website/docs/05-templates/meilisearch/index.md

 ## Description

-Meilisearch is an open-source, lightning-fast, and hyper-relevant search engine that can be added to any website or application.
-It offers a flexible and powerful user-focused search experience with lightning-fast search-as-you-type functionality.
-Meilisearch can be deployed in minutes with smart presets that require zero configuration.
-It provides ultra-relevant search results and supports all languages with automatic language detection.
-Meilisearch is compatible with all major platforms and Docker, and it offers ironclad security with API keys and tenant tokens.
-It also supports custom relevancy and geo search.
-Meilisearch is easy to integrate with self-explanatory API documentation and SDKs for various programming languages.
-Join the Meilisearch community to contribute, ask questions, and stay updated on the latest releases and features.
+Meilisearch Cloud is a next-generation, open-source search engine designed to enhance your search experience.
+This powerful tool can be effortlessly integrated into any website or application, providing lightning-fast, hyper-relevant search results in less than 50 milliseconds.
+With Meilisearch, you can deploy a user-focused search experience in just a few minutes, thanks to its smart presets that require zero configuration.
+It offers the most advanced full-text search engine with great relevancy that fits every use case.
+Meilisearch supports all languages and automatically detects them, allowing for a truly global search experience.
+It also allows for custom relevancy, enabling you to create your own ranking rules.
+Meilisearch ensures secure searches with API keys and tenant tokens, and even allows for real-world geo searches.
+With Meilisearch Cloud, you can enhance your user&#39;s search experience with custom filters and build a faceted search interface in just a few lines of code.

 ## Benefits

-- Lightning Fast: Search-as-you-type returns answers in less than 50 milliseconds, providing an instant search experience for users.
+- Lightning Fast Search: Meilisearch Cloud provides search-as-you-type functionality that returns answers in less than 50 milliseconds, faster than the blink of an eye.
+This ensures an efficient and seamless search experience for users.
-- Plug 'n Play: Deploy Meilisearch in a matter of minutes with smart presets that require zero configuration, making it easy to integrate into any website or application.
-- Ultra Relevant: Meilisearch offers the most advanced full-text search engine with out-of-the-box great relevancy, ensuring accurate and relevant search results for every use case.
+- Ultra Relevant Results: The app leverages the most advanced full-text search engine to deliver highly relevant results for every use case.
+This enhances user satisfaction by ensuring they always find what they're searching for.
-- Open Source: Meilisearch is an open-source project with a fast-growing community.
-It encourages collaboration and contributions from developers worldwide.
-- Easy Integration: Meilisearch provides self-explanatory API documentation and SDKs for popular programming languages, making it easy for developers to integrate and use.
+- Easy Deployment: With smart presets and zero configuration requirements, Meilisearch Cloud can be deployed in a matter of minutes.
+This saves time and simplifies the process of integrating the search engine into your website or application.

 ## Features

-- Lightning Fast Search: Search-as-you-type functionality returns answers in less than 50 milliseconds, providing an instant search experience for users.
-- Plug 'n Play Deployment: Deploy Meilisearch in minutes with smart presets that require zero configuration, allowing for easy integration into any website or application.
-- Ultra Relevant Results: Meilisearch offers the most advanced full-text search engine with out-of-the-box great relevancy, ensuring accurate and relevant search results for every use case.
-- Open Source Community: Meilisearch is an open-source project with a fast-growing community.
-Developers can contribute, collaborate, and benefit from the collective knowledge and expertise.
-- Easy Integration: Meilisearch provides self-explanatory API documentation and SDKs for popular programming languages, making it easy for developers to integrate and use.
+- Custom Filters: Meilisearch Cloud allows you to enhance your user's search experience with custom filters.
+You can build a faceted search interface in just a few lines of code.
+- Language Detection: The app supports all languages and automatically detects them.
+This ensures a smooth and inclusive search experience for users from different linguistic backgrounds.
+- Custom Relevancy: With Meilisearch Cloud, you can break the rules and create your own ranking rules for search results.
+This gives you more control over the search experience you provide to your users.
+- Geo Search: The app allows users to search in the real world, eliminating the need for complex configurations or advanced technical knowledge.
+- Ironclad Security: Meilisearch Cloud ensures secure search experiences with API keys and tenant tokens that help you specify who can search what.

 ## Links